Skip to contents

 Multicollinearity Filtering

-The function collinear::collinear() selects a non-redundant subset of the most relevant predictors.
-The function ranks all predictors by the AUC of univariate binomial GAM models with case weights, and then applies a multicollinearity filtering that preserves the most important ones.
+There are many redundant predictors in neanderthal.
+To mitigate this issue, here we apply collinear::collinear() to select a non-redundant subset of the most relevant predictors.
+The function ranks all predictors by the AUC of univariate binomial GAM models with case weights (very similar to the ones we’ll use for the habitat suitability model!), and then applies a multicollinearity filtering that preserves the most important ones.

 df = neanderthal,